 If companies could better structure and assess this data proactively, they’d be able to systematically measure the impact flexibility has not just on productivity, engagement, and diversity efforts, but also on operational metrics such as real-estate and healthcare costs.

-In response to this white space, Werk developed FlexMatch™, an online tool that assesses employees’ need for and perceived access to flexibility.
+In response to this white space, Werk developed the first and only people analytics platform that assesses employees’ need for and perceived access to flexibility.
 (In our survey of nearly 1,600 white-collar U.S. workers, for example, we found 96 percent of all employees need flexibility but only 42 percent can access the flexibility; and the gap is even larger for women, Gen X workers, and workers without children.)
 This type of data allows companies to assess risk, implement smarter policies, and quantify these policies’ business impact.
-With proprietary algorithms, FlexMatch also predicts which flexibility types are in demand in an organization and provides individualized FlexType reports for each individual so that they too can be empowered to maximize their productivity.
+With proprietary algorithms, Werk also predicts which flexibility types are in demand in an organization and provides individualized FlexType reports for each individual so that they too can be empowered to maximize their productivity.

 Recent studies show flexibility is one of the most important and sought-after aspects of the employee experience—with 1 in 2 employees reporting they would leave their job for a more flexible alternative.
 We predict that over the next year, we’ll see a rapid increase in the number of companies implementing structured flexibility—and using their analytics function to better leverage its true ROI.